 The 9 Box Grid is not for labeling the employees in different categories, but fairly it is for the guidelines towards the strategic investment into the right direction for the organizations.

-9 Box Grid assessment tool can be used as many times by the performance managers need to assess the performance of employees.
-It is an easy and transparent way to evaluate employees as they perform and have capabilities to grow – to fill in the blank areas as successors to predecessors.
+9 Box Grid assessment tool can be used as many times as performance management need to assess the performance of employees.
+It is an easy and transparent way to evaluate employees as they perform and have the capabilities to grow to fill in the blank areas as successors to predecessors